uswds/uswds-site/pages/documentation/guidance/performance/how.md

 - The lowest value, or minimum, is **4085**.
 - We’ll take 20% off that value for a [Speed index](../glossary/#speed-index) budget of **3268**.

 This value can also be compared to the recommended values from your tool.
-[Google Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse/) provides a target value for each metric.
+[Google Chrome Lighthouse [google.com]](https://developers.google.com/web/tools/lighthouse/) provides a target value for each metric.
 If the budget is far off the target, it might be a good idea to bring it closer to that target.
 You can also round the numbers up or down to make them easier for the team to remember.

 Not all metrics require setting a budget.
 Any metrics that can’t be compared, such as [Custom timing events](../glossary/#custom-timing-events), should not have a budget.
 Other budgets are simply a yes or no value, such as whether the site is mobile friendly, which doesn’t require a budget.
 Additionally, it’s up to your team to analyze the data and set budgets for what makes sense.